-*Please note that whilst Frontier Risks Group is an ELCAS Approved Training Provider, not all of our courses can be supported by the ELC scheme.
-ELC funding is only available for Option 2 of our Security & Risk Management Consultants (SRMC) Course.*
+*Please note* whilst Frontier Risks Group is an ELCAS Approved Training Provider, not all of our courses can be supported by the scheme.
+ELC funding is currently available on the following options;

 The ELC Process

-1. First, you must register to become a Scheme Member and accrue a sufficient amount of service before you can submit a claim.
-Please see link for further details
+1. Register to become a Scheme Member.
+You must accrue a sufficient amount of service before you can submit a claim.
+See ELCAS for further details.

 2. Submit an enquiry to Frontier Risks Group for one of the above courses and receive the details needed for your claim form.

 3. Complete an ELC claim form, Note.
 You must gain approval from an authorised Education Staff if you are in service or your Single Service Representative if you are out of service.
-For further details regarding claiming out of service, ex-service personnel should read the following Ex-service Personnel.
+For further details regarding claiming out of service, ex-service personnel should read the following guidance.
+Submit form to ELCAS.

-5. Once you have received your CAN, Frontier Risks Group (ELCAS Approved Training Provider) will then enrol you onto the course and require your student contribution (20%).
+5. Once you have received your CAN, forward to Frontier Risks Group who can then enrol you onto the course and require your student contribution (20%).
 YOU MUST submit your CAN to Frontier Risks Group to successfully enrol on the course.

 6. Finally, upon completion of the programme, you must complete a Course Evaluation Form via the ELCAS website.

-To claim Enhanced Learning Credits funding you are required to complete the required length of eligible service before completing the ELC claim form and prior to commencing the course of study for which ELC support is being claimed.
+To claim Enhanced Learning Credits funding you are required to complete the required length of eligible service.
+This must be completed prior to applying to attend any course of study.

 Before being eligible to make an ELC claim, individual scheme members must have completed not less than four years eligible service to claim at the lower tier of funding (up to £1,000 per claim instalment) and eight years service for the higher tier (up to £2,000 per claim instalment).
 Only service accumulated since 1 April 2000 may be counted as eligible service for the purposes of the ELC scheme.